ygorcosta/wedeploy.com/node/electric/src/pages/docs/deploy/configuring-deployments/index.md

 All WeDeploy services use a `wedeploy.json` file to defines the service's attributes and configurations.

-Once you push your local project to WeDeploy, we scan it for `wedeploy.json` files. when we find one, we serve that whole directory as a part of the service you defined within.
+Once you push your local project to WeDeploy, we scan it for `wedeploy.json` files.
+When we find one, we serve that whole directory as a part of the service you defined within.

 For example, let's say you have a project named `app` that uses our Data service with a Node.js application.
 This is what your project's file structure could look like: